Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 Replace  `SyncVar`  with  `NetworkedVar` everywhere in your project.

-To achieve equivalent functionality of SyncVar hooks in MLAPI subscribe a function to the OnValueChanged callback of the NetworkedVar.</br>A noteable difference between the UNet hooks and the MLAPI OnValueChanged callback is that MLAPI gives you both the old and the newly changed value while UNet provides you only with the old value.
+To achieve equivalent functionality of SyncVar hooks in MLAPI subscribe a function to the OnValueChanged callback of the NetworkedVar.

+A noteable difference between the UNet hooks and the MLAPI OnValueChanged callback is that MLAPI gives you both the old and the newly changed value while UNet provides you only with the old value.